MartinThoma/MartinThoma.github.io/_posts/2011-10-22-search-engine-autodiscovery.md

 ---
 Recently I read a very good post about search engine autodiscovery <a href="http://www.knallisworld.de/blog/2011/04/14/autodiscovery-der-searchengine-in-google-chrome-opensearch/">by Jan Phillip</a>.
 Did you know that many browsers can detect an internal search engine automatically?
 Firefox gives you the possibility to add such a search engine to your browser:
-{% caption align="aligncenter" width="294" caption="Firefox: Add search engine detected via autodiscovery" url="../images/2011/10/firefox-add-search-engine.png" alt="Firefox: Add search engine detected via autodiscovery" title="Firefox: Add search engine detected via autodiscovery" height="236" class="size-full wp-image-6921" %}
+{% caption align="aligncenter" width="294" caption="Firefox: Add search engine detected via autodiscovery" url="../images/2011/10/firefox-add-search-engine.png" alt="Firefox: Add search engine detected via autodiscovery"  height="236" class="size-full wp-image-6921" %}

 <h2>OpenSearch</h2>
 <a href="http://en.wikipedia.org/wiki/OpenSearch">OpenSearch</a> is a collection of technologies.
 This project aims to create a standard for publishing the metadata which describes a search engine: name, description, URL-pattern, language, ...